-Fossils, Animal Survival, & Heredity Unit (Animals Through Time)
+Fossils & Changing Environments Unit (Animals Through Time)

 Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Habitats, Fossils, & Environments Over Time Where can you find whales in a desert?
 Students explore the idea that the rock under our feet sometimes contains fossils, and investigate how these fossils reveal changes in habitats through time.
 3.LS3.C.1 Construct an argument with evidence that in a particular ecosystem some organisms - based on structural adaptations or behaviors - can survive well, and some cannot survive at all.
-Lesson 2 Fossil Evidence & Classification How do we know what dinosaurs looked like?
+Lesson 2 Fossil Evidence & Dinosaurs How do we know what dinosaurs looked like?
 Students learn how we can infer what the outside of an animal looked like by using clues about their skeleton.
 3.LS3.C.1 Construct an argument with evidence that in a particular ecosystem some organisms - based on structural adaptations or behaviors - can survive well, and some cannot survive at all.
-Lesson 3 Fossil Evidence, Trace Fossils, & Animal Behavior Can you outrun a dinosaur?
+Lesson 3 Trace Fossil Evidence & Animal Movement Can you outrun a dinosaur?
 Students learn how fossilized animal tracks can tell us a great deal about the animals that left them.
-3.LS3.C.1 Construct an argument with evidence that in a particular ecosystem some organisms - based on structural adaptations or behaviors - can survive well, and some cannot survive at all.
-Lesson 4 Trait Variation, Inheritance, & Artificial Selection What kinds of animals might there be in the future?
-Students analyze the traits of parent dogs and their offspring, constructing an explanation about which traits a puppy gets from each parent.
-3.LS3.A.1 Construct scientific arguments to support claims that some characteristics of organisms are inherited from parents and some are influenced by the environment.
+3.153.C.1 Construct an argument with evidence that in a particular ecosystem some organisms - based on structural adaptations or behaviors - can survive well, and some cannot survive at all.